fidraC/blog/_posts/2023-11-1-revolut-fiasco.md

 ---
-title: "My Revolut fiasco and why there is a need for digital cash"
+title: "My Revolut fiasco and the need for digital cash"
 categories:
   - blog
 tags: